Advanced Vocabulary Editing

 Collections

-Collections are like a non-hierarchical means of gathering Concepts.
-So for example concepts that are members of a Collection may be from different parts of a vocabulary hierarchy (and not all broader-narrower parts of a hierarchy branch).
-One use case for collections is to clearly represent concepts that have been 'imported' from another concept scheme.
-We will look at Collections used in this way in the Vocabulary Reuse module.
+Collections are like a non-hierarchical means of gathering concepts.
+So for example concepts that are members of a skos:Collection may be from different parts of a vocabulary hierarchy (and not all from within the same broader-narrower parts of a hierarchy branch).
+One use case for creating a skos:Collection is to clearly represent concepts that have been 'imported' from another skos:ConceptScheme.
+For more about using collections in this way see the Import a concept exercise in the Vocabulary reuse module.

 Identifiers

-Each concept must have a unique identifier that can be looked up in an application or on the web.
+Each Concept must have a unique identifier that can be looked up in an application or on the web.
 An IRI, or Internationalized Resource Identifier, is a recommended identifier type for vocabulary concepts.

 IRIs are web page URLs that:

-• can be used in data to identify things without necessarily resolving to a web page
+- can be used in data to identify things without necessarily resolving to a web page

-• can be managed with domain name ownership
+- can be managed with domain name ownership

-• allow for a specified range of characters, e.g. non-English alphabets
+- allow for a specified range of characters, e.g. non-English alphabets

-• have validation rules similar to web address (URL) rules, e.g. no spaces
+- have validation rules similar to web address (URL) rules, e.g. no spaces

 An IRI typically follows a pattern such as:

-http:// [vocabulary subdomain] . [authority / domain] . [vocabulary name] . [concept ID]
+- http://[vocab subdomain] . [authority / domain] . [vocabulary name] . [concept ID]

 Here's a real example from a published vocabulary: